Meta Quest Pro: Hardware

-The Quest Pro closer resembles AR headsets such as Microsoft's HoloLens rather than other VR headsets, with a thinner lens enclosure, and a more visor-like form factor that does not obscure the entirety of the user's peripheral vision; "peripheral blinders" are included as an accessory, with a "full light blocker" attachment sold separately.
+The Quest Pro more closely resembles AR headsets such as Microsoft's HoloLens rather than other VR headsets, with a thinner lens enclosure, and a more visor-like form factor that does not obscure the entirety of the user's peripheral vision; "peripheral blinders" are included as an accessory, with a "full light blocker" attachment sold separately.
 The lenses can be adjusted for interpupillary distance, and moved forwards and backwards.
-It uses LCD quantum dot displays with a per-eye resolution of 1800×1920, viewed throughpancake lenses that allow for its enclosure to be 40% thinner in comparison to the Quest 2.
+It uses LCD quantum dot displays with a per-eye resolution of 1800×1920, viewed through pancake lenses that allow for its enclosure to be 40% thinner in comparison to the Quest 2.
 Meta stated that the displays supported a wider color gamut than the Quest 2, and had improved contrast via "local dimming".
 The Quest Pro's battery is built into the back of its head strap for better weight distribution; Meta rated it as lasting 1 to 2 hours on a single charge.

-For its mixed reality functions, the Quest Pro uses high-resolution color cameras, as opposed to the lower-resolution, grayscale cameras on the Quest).
+For its mixed reality functions, the Quest Pro uses high-resolution color cameras, as opposed to the lower-resolution, grayscale cameras on the Quest.
 The headset also contains internal sensors that are used for eye and face tracking, primarily for use with avatars.
 The Quest Pro uses a Qualcomm Snapdragon XR2+ system-on-chip with 12 GB of RAM, which Meta stated had "50% more power" than the Quest 2's Snapdragon XR.

-The Quest Pro uses Touch Pro controllers, an update to the Oculus Touch controllers used by the Quest.
-They have a more compact design with upgraded haptics, and on-board motion tracking using embedded cameras—thus they no longer have the infrared sensor rings present on previous models (which were tracked by the headset's cameras), and are powered by Qualcomm Snapdragon 662 processors.
+The Quest Pro uses Touch Pro controllers, a significant update to the Oculus Touch controllers used by prior Quest and Rift products.
+They have a more compact design with upgraded haptics, and replace the infrared sensor ring (which were tracked by the headset's cameras) with on-board motion tracking using embedded cameras and Qualcomm Snapdragon 662 processors.
 The controllers are also rechargeable via the headset's charging dock, have a new pressure sensor for pinch gestures, and have pressure-sensitive stylus tip accessories that can be attached to the bottoms of their handles for drawing and writing.
-The Quest Pro controllers will be sold as an add-on accessory for existing Quest 2 headsets as well.
+The Quest Pro controllers are also sold separately as an accessory for Quest 2 and newer.

 Software

 The Quest Pro was demonstrated to the press with mixed reality versions of software such as Horizon Workrooms (which allows users to attend meetings, and control their computer remotely in VR with a virtual multi-monitor environment), the DJ software Tribe XR, and Painting VR.

 Meta announced a partnership with Microsoft to integrate productivity services such as Microsoft 365, Microsoft Teams, and Windows 365 with Meta Quest 2 and Pro, including allowing users to join Teams meetings via Horizon Workrooms, use Microsoft 365 applications, as well as support for management of Quest devices via Intune.

+In December 2023, Valve Corporation released Steam Link for Meta Quest 2, Quest Pro, and Quest 3, with OSC support for facial and eye tracking on Quest Pro.